eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

   * `suspended`: integer 1 = suspended, 0 = not
   * `deleted`: integer 1 = deleted, 0 = not

-As the default, the sub-plugin of the University of Münster is installed and enabled and cannot be uninstalled.
+As the default, the timechecker sub-plugin is installed and enabled and cannot be uninstalled.
 Moreover, sub-plugins that are currently in use cannot be uninstalled.
 If you implement your own subplugin it should be placed in `admin/tool/cleanupusers/userstatus`.

 ### Timechecker
-The timechecker plugin suspends and deletes user depending on the last access of the user to the platform.
+The timechecker plugin suspends and deletes users depending on the last access of the user to the platform.
-The site administrator can define custom time spans, as a default 90 days have to pass without a user logging in until the user is suspended and 365 days until the user is deleted.
+The site administrator can define custom time spans, as a default 90 days have to pass without a user logging in, until the user is suspended and 365 days until the user is deleted.
 Currently, users that are manually suspended and did not log in for the defined time are also deleted.